massif-press/lancer-data/README.md

 Implemented|ID|Location|
 |--|--|--------|
--|active_effects|The Active Effects panel near the top of the Active Mode view -|rest|A panel near the top of the Active Mode:Rest view X|weapon|The body of the equipped weapon item panel in a loadout, as well as in the Skirmish/Barrage action modals X|system|The body of the equipped system item panel in a loadout, as well as in the Activation Action modals -|deployable|Deployment action for deployable, deployable panel body -|drone|Deployment action for drone, drone panel body -|move|Next to the move pip bar, also within the Move menu/move Action tab -|boost|Next to the Boost button, within the Boost Action modal X|structure|Next to the structure pip tracker in the Active Mode: Combat view X|armor|Next to the armor pip tracker in the Active Mode: Combat view X|hp|Next to the HP pip tracker in the Active Mode: Combat view
+X|active_effects|The Active Effects panel near the top of the Active Mode view X|rest|A panel near the top of the Active Mode:Rest view X|weapon|The body of the equipped weapon item panel in a loadout, as well as in the Skirmish/Barrage action modals X|system|The body of the equipped system item panel in a loadout, as well as in the Activation Action modals -|deployable|Deployment action for deployable, deployable panel body -|drone|Deployment action for drone, drone panel body X|move|Next to the move pip bar, also within the Move menu/move Action tab X|boost|Next to the Boost button, within the Boost Action modal X|structure|Next to the structure pip tracker in the Active Mode: Combat view X|armor|Next to the armor pip tracker in the Active Mode: Combat view X|hp|Next to the HP pip tracker in the Active Mode: Combat view